fyne-io/docs.fyne.io/architecture/widgets.md

 renderer will then be asked to refresh and it should update the display to reflect the new state.
-Custom widgets are recommended to use the current `Theme` but can choose to specify thier own sizes, colours and icons where that seems desirable.
+Custom widgets are recommended to use the current `Theme` but can choose to specify their own sizes, colours and icons where that seems desirable.